 scroll ⬇️ to get the crochet pattern & tutorial

-• Part 1 (this tutorial) – crochet and joining of the African Flowers motifs to make up the Crochet African Flower Purse.
+- Part 1 (this tutorial) – crochet and join the African flower motifs to make up the Crochet African Flower Purse.

-• Part 2 – sewing part of the lining and handles which stabilized the purse.
+- Part 2 – sewing part of the lining and handles to stabilize the purse.

-I modified a little on the white border of Mia’s pattern to make it into single crochet on back loops only.
-To cut the story short, get the pattern and tutorial after this jump.
+I made a slight adjustment to the white border of Mia’s pattern by changing it to single crochet on the back loops only.
+To keep it concise, you’ll find the pattern and tutorial after this section.

 African Flower Crochet Purse Pattern - Part 1